ImranChowdhuryFahim/CgKoto/README.md

 This is a simple Web Scraper to scrape CUET course result data and calculate cgpa

 ## Run the System
-We can easily run the whole project with only a single command:
+We can easily run the whole project with a single command:
 ```bash
 docker-compose up
 ```